redmikegit/bigcommerce-md/README.md

-## Concept design (homepage only) for Gillette using Bootstrap and BigCommerce Platform
+## Replicated design (homepage only) for Gillette using Bootstrap and BigCommerce Platform

 ### Features:
 - Customizable Banners and products